 Automatically Find Background - check this box to have the background mask of the image automatically found when it is opened.
-If this box is unchecked, you will need to press the Create Background Mask button in the layers section 64 to find the background mask.
+If this box is unchecked, you will need to press the Create Background Mask button in the layers section for the background mask.